MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/enable-skill-routing-create-rating-model.md

 ms.custom:
 ---

-# Enable skill based routing and create rating model
+# Enable skill-based routing and create rating model

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]

-## Enable skill based routing
+## Enable skill-based routing

-To use skill based routing, as an administrator, you must enable skill based routing in the Omnichannel for administrator app.
+To use skill-based routing, as an administrator, you must enable skill-based routing in the Omnichannel for administrator app.

-To enable skill based routing, follow these steps:
+To enable skill-based routing, follow these steps:

 1. Sign in to the Omnichannel for Administrator app.